diffpy/diffpy.srfit/doc/sphinx/index.rst

 Developers
 -----------

 The active DiffPy team is Simon Billinge, Emil Božin, Timur Dykhne, Chris Farrow, Pavol Juhás, Jiwu Liu, Peng Tian and Yingrui Shang.
+Former members of the project are Dmitriy Bryndin and Wenduo Zhou.
 The project was started at the Department of Physics and Astronomy, Michigan State University and is now centered at the Department of Applied Physics and Applied Mathematics at Columbia University in the city of New York.
-The former members of the project are Dmitriy Bryndin and Wenduo Zhou.

-SrFit was coded by:
+SrFit is developed and maintained by

 .. literalinclude:: ../../AUTHORS.txt

 Funding
 -----------

 This software was developed as part of the Distributed Data Analysis of Neutron Scattering Experiments (DANSE) project funded by the US National Science Foundation under grant DMR-0520547.
 More information on DANSE can be found at http://danse.us.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the respective funding bodies.

-.. htmlonly:

-   :Release: |version|
-   :Date: |today|

 ======================================
 Where next?